mg-Ben/MyKnowledge/Others/Elastic/Ingest_add_your_data/Beats.md

   - Ingest_add_your_data
 ---
 # Core principles
+# Release notes
+_Refer to [Release notes | Beats Platform Reference [8.13] | Elastic](https://www.elastic.co/guide/en/beats/libbeat/current/release-notes.html)_
+In the Release notes there are all the available versions for Beats products.
+For each version in Release notes, you can see the compatibility of Beats with different [[Operating System|Operating Systems]] in [[Elastic Products#Support Matrix]].
 # AuditBeat
 Used for
 # FileBeat
 Used for collecting, grouping and dumping **logs** from some input path inside the machine it is installed to different outputs.
 ## filebeat.yml